 Now read 1 Corinthians 15:27-28 in the Breakthrough Version and guess again.
 In the Breakthrough Version, hupotasso is translated the same way every time.

 "You see, He placed all things under His feet.
 But when He said, "All things have been placed under Him," it is obvious that it is outside of the One who placed all things under Him.
 When all things will be placed under Him, at that time the Son will place Himself under the One who placed all things under Him so that God may be all in all."
 BV

-In the Bible, submit means to place under.
+In the Bible, submit is to place under.

 Modern Synonym - to place under

 Bible Version Tally (how other versions translate this word) - submit (22 of 52), subject (15 of 52), obey, (2 of 52), place under (2 of 52)